Religion in Brazil

 The predominant religion in Brazil is Christianity, with Catholicism being its largest denomination.

 In 1891, when the first Brazilian Republican Constitution was set forth, Brazil ceased to have an official religion and has remained secular ever since, though the Catholic Church remained politically influential into the 1970s.
-The Constitution of Brazil guarantees freedom of religion and strongly prohibits the establishment of any religion by banning government support or hindrance of religion at all levels.
+The constitution of Brazil guarantees freedom of religion and strongly prohibits the establishment of any religion by banning government support or hindrance of religion at all levels.

+Overview

 Brazil possesses a richly spiritual society formed from the meeting of the Catholic Church with the religious traditions of enslaved Africans and indigenous people.
 This confluence of faiths during the Portuguese colonization of Brazil led to the development of a diverse array of syncretistic practices within the overarching umbrella of Brazilian Catholicism, characterized by traditional Portuguese festivities.
-Until recently Catholicism was overwhelmingly dominant.
-Changes in the 21st century have led to a growth in secularism (no religious affiliation) and to Evangelical Protestantism, at 31% of the population.
-A 2020 poll indicates that around 50% of Brazilians consider themselves Catholic, down from 90% in 1970.
+Until recently, Catholicism was overwhelmingly dominant.
+Changes in the 21st century have led to a growth in secularism (no religious affiliation) and to Evangelical Protestantism.
+The 2022 census indicates that around 57% of Brazilians consider themselves Catholic, down from 90% in 1970.
 Despite falling in most of the country, Catholicism remains strong in most of the Northeast.
 Some analysts have projected Protestants to possibly outnumber Catholics around 2030, with the Catholic Church membership dropping to 38.6%, the Protestant membership in hundreds of independent denominations rising to 39.8%, and the non-Christian population (including the non-affiliated) rising to over 20%.

-In the 2010 census, 64.63% of the population declared themselves as Catholic, 22.2% as Protestant, 8% as non-religious, and 5.2% as followers of other religions (mostly Spiritists or Kardecists who follow the doctrines of Allan Kardec, Umbandists, Candomblers, Jehovah's Witnesses, The Church of Jesus Christ of Latter-day Saints, and minorities of Buddhists, Jews, Muslims, and other groups).
+In the 2022 census, 56.75% of the population declared themselves as Catholic, 26.85% as Protestant, 9.28% as non-religious, and 6.9% as followers of other religions (mostly Spiritists or Kardecists who follow the doctrines of Allan Kardec, Umbandists, Candomblers, Jehovah's Witnesses, The Church of Jesus Christ of Latter-day Saints, and minorities of Buddhists, Jews, Muslims, and other groups).
+In ARDA's 2020 study, Spiritists were the second-largest religion practiced among the Brazilian population at 4.83%.
+Other religions also includes the Baha'i Faith, Buddhism, Chinese folk religions, Afro-Brazilian religions, Hinduism, Judaism, Islam, and new religious movements.